 Davey gets swept out to sea.
 He finds an empty water container to help him stay afloat but he’s getting tired.
 And sharks are circling.
 Meanwhile his family is frantically looking for him and don’t even realize he went to the secluded beach.
-Great action and suspense.
+Great action and suspense throughout this adventure.

 Mrs. Frisby and the Rats of NIMH by Robert C. O’Brien (ages 8 – 12)

 This is a must-read, excellent Newbery winning book about amazing lab rats with intelligence who escape from the lab and form their own community.
 This was always one of my fifth graders favorite read-alouds.

 To Catch a Cheat by Varian Johnson (ages 8 – 12)

 Someone is trying to frame Jackson for a prank he didn’t even commit — and they’re doing a great job of it!
 It will take months to prove the video is falsified and by then Jackson will have missed the robot contest due to his punishment.
 Jackson and his friends are determined to prove their innocence but it won’t be easy.
 This is a great adventure filled with twists and turns.
 I very much enjoyed it.

 Seven Dead Pirates by Linda Bailey (ages 8 – 12)